AppleBreak1/EP45-UD3P-Customac/README.md

 Pairing with AMD RX 580:

 - Core2Quad CPUs are not capable of decoding 4K HEVC format videos.
 It will most likely stutter and become unwatchable.
-However, with RX 460 ~ RX 590 being able to decode 4K HEVC it can breath more life into such an old system
+However, with RX 460 ~ RX 590 being able to decode 4K HEVC, it can breath more life into such an old system.

   Requirements: